lukehunter/ssgallery/README.md

 - Thumbnail sizes other than 170x130 are not currently supported.
 Some changes to the CSS are required.
 - There is no support for paging.
 Really large albums may not scale well since all thumbnails are on one page.
 - Layout is a little small on mobile devices.
 Could use some responsive design.
-- If you run ssgallery multiple times and remove some images in between runs, you will end up with extra files in your destination folder.
-Over time this could grow and start wasting disk space.
-A simple workaround is to completely delete the target folder and re-generate from scratch occasionally.
+- If you run ssgallery multiple times and remove some images in between runs, you will end up with extra files in your destination folder that aren't linked in the gallery but are still present.
+Over time this could grow and start wasting disk space (and you may want removed images to disappear completely from the published gallery).
+A simple workaround is to completely delete the target folder and re-generate from scratch as needed.
 - Occasionally File.Copy throws an IOException related to disk space even when plenty of space is available.
 Setting the following registry key may help:

    HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\IRPStackSize DWORD 0x0000000f (15)

 ## todo
 - parallelization
-- testing (empty folder, nested folder)
 - remove unneeded html
 -   "       "    css
-- clean up url building
-- improve nav button ui in default template
-  - improve alignment
 - fix css to work with custom thumbnail sizes
 - download gallery/album links and zip files
-- remove extraneous files during generation (..hmm, yes/no/all warning?)
+- prompt to remove extraneous files at the end
-- support nested albums
 - password protected albums
 - gapless gallery/album layout
 - more themes